European Film Academy Lux Award

 The European Film Academy Lux Award is a prize given to a competing film by the European Film Academy and the European Parliament.
 It is one of the European Film Awards, which were established to recognize excellence in European cinematic achievements.
 Previously known as the People's Choice Award for Best European Film, it was first awarded in 1997 with Peter Cattaneo's film The Full Monty being the first recipient of the award.
 It was reintroduced as Jameson Award from 2002 to 2005.
 It changed to its current name in 2020, when the European Parliament became partly responsible for the management of the award, replacing the former Lux Prize.

 The award is aimed at highlighting films which help to raise awareness of socio-political issues in Europe and to publicise and encourage distribution of European films in the European Union and throughout the world.
-As of 2025, Flow is the most recent winner.
+As of 2026, Deaf is the most recent winner.